The Best RSS Feed Readers for Streamlining the Internet

 Photograph: Feedbin

 Feedbin is an elegant little RSS reader that's great for everyone, but design lovers will especially appreciate the customization via themes (with Hoefler & Co. typefaces!) and the attention to detail in the user interface.
 As with the others here, there are plenty of features that go well beyond RSS to pull in your YouTube subscriptions, newsletters, and even Twitter feeds.
-Feedbin will also let your read full stories even from RSS feeds that don't offer them.
+Feedbin will also let you read full-text stories even from RSS feeds that don't offer them.

 Overall, Feedbin is a simple, clean RSS experience with everything you need and no cruft.
 I particularly like that while Feedbin has its own iOS app, it will work with quite a few third-party iOS and Android apps.
-Even the pricing is simple: Feedbin offers a 14-day free trial period; after that it's $5 per month.
+Even the pricing is simple.
+Feedbin offers a 14-day free trial period; after that it's $5 per month.

 Best Browser-Based Reader